 INVIMA's product registration can be issued to the foreign food producer or the local Colombian importer.
 It is highly recommended for U.S. exporters to hold the INVIMA registration.
 However, it is common that local importers will apply for such registration in accordance with their foreign suppliers.
-Being the registration holder allows U.S. exporters to easily change/add new importers for their products in Colombia.
+U.S. exporters can easily change/add new importers for their products in Colombia if they are the registration holder.
 This process is administered by INVIMA and is defined as a "registration modification."
-On the other hand, if the product registration holder is the Colombian importer, then the

-U.S. exporter must start a new registration process in order to change/add importers for their products in Colombia.
+On the other hand, if the product registration holder is the Colombian importer, then the U.S. exporter must start a new registration process to change/add importers for their products in Colombia.